Polygraphs and Discrete Conduch{\'e} $\omega$-Functors: Acknowledgements

 \section{Acknowledgements}

 I am deeply grateful to Georges Maltsiniotis for his help and support.
 Any attempt to sum it up in a few words would be reductive.
-I would also like to thank François Métayer for his careful reading of this article that helped improve it a lot.
+I am also grateful to François Métayer and Chaitanya Leena-Subramaniam for their careful reading of this article that helped improve it a lot.
+Finally, I would like to thank the anonymous referee for their very useful remarks and suggestions.